Prince2005kumar/AI-ENVIROSCAN/README.md

 Save as CSV (city_air_weather_osm.csv) for downstream feature engineering, labeling, and ML model training.

 This dataset provides structured, multi-source input to enable pollution source prediction and geospatial analysis.

+Data Cleaning & Preprocessing

+The raw dataset was cleaned and transformed into a model-ready format:

+Missing Values – Handled using median imputation for all numeric features.

+Timestamp Conversion – Converted to standard datetime format.

+City Encoding – Assigned categorical codes to city names.

+OSM Feature Engineering – Converted raw counts (roads, industries, dumps, farmland) into normalized density features.

+Feature Scaling – Applied Min-Max scaling to all pollution, weather, and geospatial features for consistent model input.

+Final Output – Saved as city_air_weather_osm_preprocessed.csv for source labeling and ML training.